 Overall, having the opportunity to do my family medicine rotation in Barrie was fantastic!
 I was able to get exactly what I wanted out of my rotation, all while getting to experience a beautiful, welcoming community.
 I would highly recommend choosing Barrie for family medicine to anyone who has the option!”

-Testimonial 3 - "My experience in ROMP at the Barrie site for family medicine was excellent!
-The staff and residents were knowledgable, kind, and great teachers.
+“My experience in ROMP at the Barrie site for family medicine was excellent!
+The staff and residents were knowledgeable, kind, and great teachers.
 The patient population was diverse and there were many opportunities for hands-on clinical work.
 Outside of clinic hours, there was plenty to do in the city.
-An overall excellent experience that I would highly recommend."
+An overall excellent experience that I would highly recommend.”